freshworkstudio/laravel-metable/readme.md

 ```
 #### Get meta
-Remember that you can add multiple meta for the same key, so by default, get meta don't touch the database.
+Remember that you can add multiple meta for the same key, so by default, `getMeta()` returns an array, even if there are just one value for that key.
+You can use the `single` param to get the first value directly

 `getMeta($key, $single = false, $cacheAll = true)`

-Eager loading: If `$cacheAll` is set to true, when you getMeta you retrieve all the metas of the model, so the next `getMeta` is
+Eager loading: If `$cacheAll` is set to true, when you getMeta you retrieve all the metas of the model, so the next `getMeta` call don't touch the database.

 ```php
 $post->getMeta('key'); // ['value']